pantheon-systems/documentation/source/content/guides/domains/08-domain-hijacking.md

 ### Don't Use Wildcard DNS Configuration

 Using wildcard DNS settings not considered best practice on a cloud-hosted platform such as Pantheon.
+Note that the `pantheon.yml` configuration file does not allow wildcards on [protected web paths](/pantheon-yml#considerations).

 ### Secure the DNS Configuration